 Roopmati to worship river Narmada every morning, Baz Bahadur constructed a

-Pavilion (Roopmati Mandap) cum military observatory fort to enable Roopmati get
+Pavilion (Roopmati Mandap) cum military observatory fort to enable Roopmati to get

 a sight of and worship river Narmada daily from terrace of pavilion.